 my second climb arrived and in just under 2 hrs I had reached the top although it wasn’t White cap ..instead it was Hay Mountain …I was a little confused .

 Back to lesson 1 read the guide .lol

-In fact White cap was next mountain and approximately 1 mile away so pushed on up heading for white Cap and today’s target.
+In fact White cap was the next mountain and approximately 1 mile away so pushed on up heading for white Cap today’s target.

-At last White cap mountain, it was foggy , misty, cloudy .I took the obligatory photo and began my decent .
+At last White cap mountain, it was foggy , misty, cloudy .I took the obligatory photo and began my descent .

-but in the rain I don’t trust them.
-I had to keep stopping as it was so quite, silence, no birds singing, squirrels chattering just silence.
+But in the rain I don’t trust them.
+I had to keep stopping as it was so quite, silence, no birds singing, no squirrels chattering just silence.

-As i descended further could d see that the trail guys had been busy putting in new stairs .
-Wow I am.impressed.
+As i descended further I could see that the trail guys had been busy putting in new stairs .
+Wow I am impressed.

-At last the shelter, Put my chair out first made a long awaited cuppa then put up my tent
+At last the shelter, I put out my chair before making the long awaited cuppa then put up my tent

 Phew I’m done that seemed a long hard day but I did my 12 miles whoop